 Coming up the last flight of stairs, I see Judith and Renata standing outside our room.
 Judith is sobbing.
 I slow my steps to give her a chance to compose herself.
 She doesn’t notice me.

-“…get you out of it…” Judith tries to talk through her sobs but it’s barely understandable. “…ur mother can petition…”
+“…get you out of it…” Judith tries to talk through her sobs but it’s barely understandable. “…your mother can petition…”

 Renata takes hold of Judith’s shoulders.
 Her words are firm.
 “My mother works in the kitchen.
 It’s not an important job.
 We’re not valuable.”